 A Child Waits Foundation's Formation

-In 1995 we traveled to Kirov, Russia to adopt our one year old daughter and three year old son.
-Just prior to leaving the orphanage we took a picture of our son’s orphanage group which is shown above on the slide show.
-This group consisted of our future son, who would hardly look at us, along with ten three year old girls who enthusiastically greeted us with outstretched arms asking us to pick them up.
+In 1995 we traveled to Kirov, Russia to adopt our one year old daughter, and three year old son, Austin and Caresse.
+Prior to leaving the orphanage we took a picture of our son’s orphanage group which is shown in the attached photo.
+This group consisted of our future son, who would hardly look at us and 10 little girls in his group.
 It affected us profoundly to see these orphans, who so desperately craved love and special attention, knowing that we had to leave them behind.
-They wanted what most of us have just taken for granted - the security that comes from having parents to love and take care of them as they grow up.
+They wanted what most of us have just taken for granted - the security that comes from having parents to love, that take care of them as they grow up.
 We left Russia with our two children safely in our arms but those left behind remained etched in our thoughts.
-What could we do to help so many children?

 When we got home our son and daughter finally received the individual care and attention that they needed.
-They inexhaustibly drank up our love and affection.
-The sad, unexpressive, faces that we saw in the orphanage transformed into attentive, vibrant, smiles.
-Our children’s changes, and the obvious delight at their new life, affected everyone who came in contact with them.
-Inadvertently, they became an advertisement for adoption.
-They magnetically attracted friends, family members and strangers in a way that made many other prospective parents follow their own paths towards adoption.
+The sad, unexpressive faces that we saw in the orphanage transformed into attentive, vibrant smiles.
+They became an advertisement for adoption and magnetically attracted friends, family members and strangers in a way that made many other prospective parents follow their own paths towards adoption.
 But as people began the process, they soon realized that the costs were high and that it would be difficult for them to continue without financial help.
 With this, we found the way in which we might make a difference.
 The impetus to create A Child Waits Foundation was the children left behind in our children's orphanage but the catalyst was the realization that with a little help, many more families would be able to afford to adopt.

 In 2001, as a family, we went to Romania to adopt our third child, Cristina, our lovely three year old daughter.
 This trip shared the heartbreaking moments that occur when children are left behind because Romania was in the process of permanently shutting it's doors to adoption.
 Romania remains closed and the beautiful children we met during our trip to Romania have grown up as orphans.

-Despite our recent increase in grants we continue to be a Foundation that believes in the personal touch.
-As Founders, we remain actively involved with our staff and families and committed to helping as many children as we can.
-For us, it all started with our children’s joy in being adopted which now continues to spread through our foundation as it helps to prevent other children from spending their entire lives in orphanages.
+Despite Covid-19, we have continued to provide the financial help families need to complete their adoption and with the addition of our new Domestic Grant Program we have been able to reach more families and children.
+We, as a foundation believe in the personal touch and as Founders we remain actively involved with our staff and families and are committed to helping as many children as we can.
+For us, it started with the joy of adopting our children which now continues to spread through our foundation.